Robotsix-UAV/robotsix_px4_simulation/README.md

 #### Custom PX4 and MicroXRCE-DDS Agent Executables

-If you've built PX4 or MicroXRCE-DDS Agent separately (or skipped their installation during the package build), you can provide custom paths to their executables:
+If you've built PX4 or MicroXRCE-DDS Agent separately (or skipped their installation during the package build), you can provide custom paths.

+- To specify a custom PX4 build directory, use the `px4_dir` argument.
+It should point to the `px4_sitl_default` directory or equivalent.
+- To specify a custom MicroXRCE-DDS Agent executable, use the `xrce_agent_path` argument.

 ```bash
 # Launch with custom PX4 build directory